 - penalties for non-compliance

 If an employer and employee agree on terms and conditions which are BELOW the minimum standard set out in the EA, then such agreement is INVALID.
-All provisions in the contract that does not follow the minimum standard will be automatically replaced by the minimum standard set by the EA.
+All provisions in the contract that does not follow the minimum standard will be automatically replaced by the minimum standards set by the EA.

 Sub-section 1(2) stated: